Get Started with OpenClaw

 • Use least-privilege defaults and explicit allowlists

-• Keep gateway local-only unless remote access is required
+• Keep the gateway local-only unless remote access is truly required

-• Use a vault OpenClaw can access (for example, Bitwarden) for secrets management
+• Use a vault OpenClaw can access for secrets management

-• Store all tokens, passwords, API keys, and credentials in the vault (not in plain files/chat)
+• Store tokens, passwords, API keys, and credentials in the vault, not plain files or chat

 • Review logs and alerts on a daily cadence